-Since 2008, The University of Texas at Austin has been honored as an Arbor Day Foundation Tree Campus USA.
+Since 2008, The University of Texas at Austin has been honored as an Arbor Day Foundation Tree Campus Higher Education.
 We make a commitment every year to meet five standards developed to promote healthy trees and student involvement in their campus urban forest.

 Texas Arbor Day is celebrated every year on the first Friday in November with special events such as volunteer tree plantings and tree giveaways for students, faculty and staff.